 Also consider Matthew 5:17-20, and that the bible includes Paul’s report and handling of some cases where God’s law has been broken, where Paul uses the law himself in various ways.
 According to some interpretations of Paul’s work, wouldn’t this show Paul ‘in two minds’ by using God’s law directly in his handling of these cases?
 As case ‘d’ shows, Paul contradicts himself as well as Peter’s and Barnabas’ teaching in Acts 15:20.
 So my question is, why not obey God’s infallible and eternal commands, in preference to the fallible works of men?
 For even though Paul was called by God, he was flesh and subject to corruption like any other believer.

 In the Old Testament we could see the examples of good but all to often poor behaviour, the Old Testament is very warts and all.
 No-one sensible however, would discount all of the Psalms of David because he had an affair with Batsheba and virtually had her husband Uriah murdered, it is clear from scripture that God’s love was bestowed on him.
 In the same way Paul’s scriptures should not be discounted because he stumbled once in his teaching on food sacrificed to idols.
-We know that The New Covenant is about forgiveness, and surely he too will find forgiveness, as will every other believer.
+We know that The New Covenant is about forgiveness, and surely he too will find forgiveness.

 Our approach to law obedience should be led by The Spirit, sincere, truthful and fair, for we too are being turned into a spiritual priesthood as the bible states .
 The basic truth we should learn from God’s word is this, “Fear God and keep his commandments, for this is the whole duty of man.”
 This message has been at the heart of God’s word since the beginning, yet man still has difficulty accepting it, as I believe Matthew 13:13-15 suggests.